prachichoudhary2004/prachichoudhary2004/README.md

 ## 🧠 About Me

-I’m an aspiring <b>AI Developer</b> with strong foundations in <b>Data Structures, Algorithms, and core Computer Science concepts</b>.
+I’m currently exploring and strengthening my skills in **Artificial Intelligence and Machine Learning**, with a solid foundation in **Data Structures and core Computer Science concepts**.<br/>

-I enjoy building <b>AI-powered applications and data-driven systems</b>, combining machine learning with practical problem-solving.
+I focus on developing **AI-powered applications and data-driven systems**, applying machine learning to solve real-world problems with clean and efficient design.<br/>

-My work focuses on solving <b>real-world problems using data and intelligent models</b>, with an emphasis on clean logic, efficiency, and meaningful impact.
+Through my work, I’ve explored **intelligent systems, ML models, and real-world applications**, combining practical implementation with meaningful impact.<br/>
+I’m continuously learning and exploring how to use **AI and data** to build scalable and impactful solutions.

 ---